-Mini Cooper Guide: Take Care of Your Car
+Mini Cooper Guide: Car Care

 January 29, 2019

 As high-performance vehicles, Mini Coopers offer incredible handling and power.
 Like any beautifully designed precision instrument, high-quality maintenance is essential for the best driving experience.
-Follow these 11 tips to keep your Mini Cooper in the best possible condition.
+Follow these 11 car care tips to keep your Mini Cooper in the best possible condition.

 1. Use an Optimum Engine Oil

 As the heart of your Mini, your high-performance engine needs the right fluid to work properly, mile after mile, year after year.
 Engine oil provides correct lubrication and heat protection for all components.
-Due to Mini’s unique engine design, always use full synthetic oil such as:
+Due to Mini’s unique engine design, always use full synthetic oil, such as: